AdamRundolf/Limnic-Engine/.github/README.md

 * Physics
 * Spatial audio
 * Collision
-* World/map processing
+* World and map processing
 * Resource management
 * Level editing
 * Entity infrastructure

-Instead of throwing these systems away and starting from nothing, Limnic aims to **modernize and reorganize them where appropriate**.
+* Core mathematics and utility systems

+Limnic can build upon these systems while progressively replacing the parts that limit further development.

+The objective is not to rewrite everything.

+The objective is to determine **what is worth keeping and what is worth changing**.

-## Tooling First
+## Tooling

-A major principle of Limnic Engine is:
+Tools are a major part of Limnic Engine.

-> **If a problem can be solved by improving the tools, improve the tools before rewriting the engine.**
+A good development environment makes the engine itself easier to develop, debug, and understand.

-The level editor is therefore a major development target.
+Radiant is therefore one of the first major areas of development.

-Radiant is being improved before adding extensive game-specific functionality.
-Editor performance, responsiveness, stability, and workflow are treated as fundamental engine-development concerns.
+Development includes:

+* Improving viewport performance
+* Improving camera controls
+* Improving editor responsiveness
+* Fixing stability problems
+* Improving selection and manipulation
+* Improving entity editing
+* Improving asset workflows
+* Improving debugging and visualization
+* Supporting larger scenes
+* Making world-building more efficient

+The existing editor technology provides a useful starting point rather than something that must eventually be discarded.

 # Changes

+## 0.0.1 Pre-Alpha

-## Radiant Editor
+### Radiant Editor

-### Current Changes
- - Improved Radiant performance in the camera viewport.
+* Improved Radiant performance in the camera viewport.
- - Removed unnecessary synchronous window updates during viewport interaction.
+* Removed unnecessary synchronous window updates during viewport interaction.
- - Improved camera flying responsiveness.
+* Improved camera flying responsiveness.
- - Improved mouse-look responsiveness.
+* Improved mouse-look responsiveness.
- - Reduced unnecessary work during viewport repainting without modifying the renderer.
+* Reduced unnecessary work during viewport repainting without modifying the renderer.

-# Future Plans
+## Future Plans

-## Engine Architecture
+### Engine Architecture

-Limnic is intended to retain useful low-level portions of the original id Tech 4 architecture while progressively replacing game-specific systems.
+Limnic is intended to evolve beyond the original id Tech 4 gameplay architecture.

-### Retained / modernized systems

-Depending on development requirements, the project may retain or extend:

-* Renderer
-* Materials
-* Lighting
-* Physics
-* Sound
-* Animation
-* Resource management
-* Map/world representation
-* Core math and utility systems
-* Existing editor technology

-### Systems being reconsidered

-The original Doom 3 gameplay architecture is not treated as a permanent requirement.

-Areas being reconsidered include:
+Existing low-level technology can remain where it provides a useful foundation, while higher-level systems can be redesigned around the requirements of Limnic.

+Potential areas of development include:

 * Gameplay framework
-* Actors
-* Entities
+* Entity and actor systems
 * Camera systems
-* Triggers
 * Scripting
 * AI
 * Navigation
+* Physics integration
-* Game-specific systems
+* Resource management
 * Editor/game integration
+* World representation
+* Rendering architecture
+* Asset pipelines

+No individual legacy system is considered permanently untouchable.

 ## Graphics

 Limnic's renderer currently originates from id Tech 4.

-Long-term graphics work may include:
+Long-term graphics development may include:

 * Modern OpenGL support
 * Improved shader capabilities